Learn How to Revive Your Sounds

 Let's start

-So, let’s place a new instance of MCharacter plugin on the guitar track within SoundBridge.
-So, a very creative way to use this effect on the guitar is to simulate the feedback tone by shifting specific harmonics in the “Levels“ section.
+So, let's place a new instance of the MCharacter plugin on the guitar track within SoundBridge.
+So, a creative way to use this effect on the guitar is to simulate the feedback tone by shifting specific harmonics in the "Levels "section.
 Moreover, the level graph contains the level of harmonics.
-The plugin first detects the pitch of the sound; let’s say 100hz.
-We can then adjust the gain for each harmonic, which we will achieve by automation of the selected harmonics.
-Lets first hear how it sound unprocessed and then processed with Mcharacter plugin together with automated harmonics.
+The plugin first detects the pitch of the sound; let's say 100hz.
+We can then adjust the gain for each harmonic, which we will achieve by automating the selected harmonics.
+Let's first hear how it sounds unprocessed and then processed with the Mcharacter plugin and automated harmonics.

 ~Guitar - Unprocessed